 Early History of the Crumay family

-Another 216 words (15 lines of text) covering the years 1176, 1273, 1564, 1711 and 1800 are included under the topic Early Crumay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Crumay research.
+Another 95 words (7 lines of text) covering the years 1176, 1273, 1564, 1382, 1711 and 1800 are included under the topic Early Crumay History in all our PDF Extended History products and printed products wherever possible.

 Crumay Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Crumay has been spelled many different ways, including Crump, Crumpe, Crompe, Crum, Crummey, Crumb, Crumbe, Crombe, Crom, Cromm, Cromp, Crumm, Crommey, Crummie, Crummy, Crommie and many more.